Hospitals & Asylums

 wait.
 Next Fourth of July, they get to bust up a comet, Hollywood-style.
 Blow things up?
 I'm there.
 Yeah, I don't have any issue

-military.)
-The spacecraft is called Deep Impact just like the 1998 movie about
+explosives in the military.)
+The spacecraft is called Deep Impact just like the

-a comet headed straight for Earth.
-NASA's goal is to blast a crater into Comet
+1998 movie about a comet headed straight for Earth.
+NASA's goal is to blast a

-produced will be like 4.5 tons of TNT going off - producing a fireworks display
+be like 4.5 tons of TNT going off - producing a fireworks display for the

 8. Scientists know little about comets and even less about their nuclei, or cores.
 They believe that penetrating the interior for observations by space and ground telescopes is the next best thing to actually landing, scooping up samples and delivering them to Earth.

-be the ultimate, but this is one exciting mission because for the first time
+would be the ultimate, but this is one exciting mission because for the first

-we're actually reaching out and we're going to create our own crater,"
+time we're actually reaching out and we're going to create our own

-the comet is put together, its density, its porosity, whether it has a surface
+how the comet is put together, its density, its porosity, whether it has a

-crust and underlying ices, whether it's layered ice, whether it's a wimpy comet
+surface crust and underlying ices, whether it's layered ice, whether it's a

-or whether it's a rock-hard ice ball.
-All of these things will become apparent
+wimpy comet or whether it's a rock-hard ice ball.
+All of these things will

-on Deep Impact to live up to its Hollywood name on July 4, six months after its
+counting on Deep Impact to live up to its Hollywood name on July 4, six months

 23,000 mph, you know, just bam!"
 Grammier says.